|European White Birch - Betula pendula|

 Distribution: This species is reported from states shaded on Plants Database map.
 It is reported invasive in KY, MD, WA, and WI.
 Ecological Impacts: Escaped populations of European white birch tend to be relatively uncommon, and little is known about the ecological impacts of the species in North America.
 At one Long Island site the species has become a co-dominant forest tree, and is reproducing via seed.
 In southeastern Massachusetts the tree has colonized forest openings where it may be competing with its native congener, gray birch.
 In eastern Kentucky it has been planted on strip mines and in some cases become invasive.
 It can compete with native plant species for available resources.

-Natural enemies: European white birch is susceptible to damage caused by the bronze birch borer (Agrilus anxius).
+Natural enemies: European white birch is susceptible to the bronze birch borer (Agrilus anxius).

 1. USDA Forest Service, Forest Health Staff, Newtown Square, PA.
 Invasive Plants European White Birch